The Target: Uber, the U.S based app ride service.

-This breach is a stark reminder that authentication controls are a critical piece in an overall robust cybersecurity posture.
-Furthermore, all steps should be taken by a firm to ensure any third-party vendor who can access their data is employing the requisite methods.
-Enforcing multi-factor authentication, reasonably regular forced password resets, and password length and complexity rules are all effective strategies to mitigate these kinds of breaches to protect a firm’s customer base.
+This breach is a stark reminder of the effective of social engineering attacks and how critical authentication controls are in an overall robust cybersecurity posture.
+Enforcing multi-factor authentication, reasonably paced password resets, and regular social engineering and phishing awareness training are all effective strategies to mitigate these kinds of breaches to protect a firm’s customer base.

 Castle Hall helps investors build comprehensive due diligence programs across hedge fund, private equity and long only portfolios More →